ppy/osu-wiki/news/2025/2025-11-11-resurrection-cup-2025-results.md

 ![](/wiki/shared/news/2025-11-11-resurrection-cup-2025-results/regulus.jpg)

-It’s no secret that our tournament tries it’s best to incorporate a somewhat-comprehensible side story of some sort.
-Last year, Serenity has sat down a legendary object called “The Throne” — represented in Yumeyo’s map background drawing of [N_dog feat. quu-zie - Delusions](https://osu.ppy.sh/beatmapsets/2219285).
+It's no secret that our tournament tries it's best to incorporate a somewhat-comprehensible side story of some sort.
+Last year, Serenity has sat down a legendary object called "The Throne" — represented in Yumeyo's map background drawing of [N_dog feat. quu-zie - Delusions](https://osu.ppy.sh/beatmapsets/2219285).
 This ultimately granted her powers at the cost of slowly corroding the heavens away.
 Regulus came into play as she wants to prevent that, understandably so.
-However, due to Serenity’s own ego, she refused to listen to Regulus and instead went against her head-on.
+However, due to Serenity's own ego, she refused to listen to Regulus and instead went against her head-on.

-This story is also visible in the graphic design, or so we’d like to think.
+This story is also visible in the graphic design, or so we'd like to think.
 Let's recap the story over the past couple years to see how far we've come:

 - In 2022, the devastating apocalypse was in fact the same corrosion that the heavens are going through as we speak.
 - In 2023, we see the process of reality being reshaped in order for a new timeline to start over from scratch.
-- In 2024, it is the beginning of Serenity’s “new” journey.
-Last year may not have been the sole “second chance” players got.
+- In 2024, it is the beginning of Serenity's "new" journey.
+Last year may not have been the sole "second chance" players got.

 ## Graphics Design